Even after Lyft beat, Wall Street pummels former unicorns

 Underscoring Wall Street's increasing selectiveness, Lyft's stock fell after it said higher-than-expected third-quarter revenues and an improved outlook showed it was well on its way to profitability by the end of 2021.

 Unprofitable U.S. companies holding IPOs this year have had a median stock loss of 2%, compared to a median increase of 4% for profitable companies that held IPOs, according to a Reuters analysis.
-The S&P 500 has grown 21% in 2019.
+The S&P 500 <.SPX> has risen 21% in 2019.

 ((noel.randewich@tr.com; (415) 677 2542; Reuters Messaging: Twitter: @randewich))